priestjim/chef-openresty/README.md

   This feature can offer a nice performance boost, since it helps the CPUs maintain cache locality (especially when used in conjunction to the LUA module)

-* Automatic detection and activation of the AIO feature: The cookbook automatically detects support and enables the `aio` directive of NGINX.
+* *Automatic detection and activation of the AIO feature*: The cookbook automatically detects support and enables the `aio` directive of NGINX.

-* Automatic IPv6 detection and activation: The cookbook automatically detects and activates IPv6 support on NGINX.
+* *Automatic IPv6 detection and activation*: The cookbook automatically detects and activates IPv6 support on NGINX.

-* Rate limit proper HTTP response: The cookbook contains a small patch that enables NGINX to respond to over-quota requests of the limit_req module with a 429 HTTP response that is more semantically correct than the default 503 one and aids in separate and log such issues more granularly.
-It gives away though that you are in fact rate limiting, hence there is an option to disable just that.
+* *Rate limit proper HTTP response*: The cookbook contains a small patch that enables NGINX to respond to over-quota requests of the limit_req module with a 429 HTTP response that is more semantically correct than the default 503 one and aids in separate and log such issues more granularly.
+It gives away though the fact that you are rate limiting, so there is an option to disable this patch.

 Attributes
 ==========

 Node attributes for this cookbook are logically separated into different files.
-Some attributes are set only via a specific recipe.

 ## default.rb